Buy cheap stolen goods

 Don't worry, we know MoneySavers are law-abiding citizens, and we're not about to encourage you to break the law.
 This is all about snapping up lost property or goods seized from criminals when the police can't find the rightful owners.

-There are three main routes the police use to flog this stuff – it's worth checking out all three, but the route for you may depend on what's available near you, as many items have to be collected.
+There are two main routes the police use to flog this stuff, but the route for you may depend on what's available near you, as many items have to be collected.

 - Official police eBay stores – some forces have now set up their own eBay shops.
 You can collect items in person or sometimes have them delivered.